ultimaille/ultimaille/README.md

 # WARNING: UNDER CONSTRUCTION!

 # UltiMaille: the ultimate mesh processing library
+This library does *not* contain any ready-to-execute remeshing algorithms.
+It simply provides a friendly way to manipulate a surface/volume mesh, it is meant to be used by your geometry processing software.

 There are lots of mesh processing libraries in the wild, excellent specimens are:
 * [geogram](http://alice.loria.fr/software/geogram/doc/html/index.html)
 * [libigl](https://github.com/libigl/libigl)